 Shoes that are tied properly will often provide more support to your kids’ feet, prevent injuries such as ankle sprains, and the formation of blisters, calluses, and corns.
 Properly lacing your kids’ shoes will also provide them with more stability when they walk and run.

-I have been working at a kids’ shoe store for over 10 years now, and we are one of the best children’s shoe stores in the country that specializes in fitting children with special foot needs.
+I have been working at a kids’ shoe store for over 10 years now, and we are one of the best fitting children’s shoe stores in the country that specializes in fitting children with special foot needs.
 We fit children in supportive shoes and we provide orthotic fitting as well.

-I have noticed on how shoes that come with shoelaces for children with narrow feet make a tremendous difference in the way shoes FIT and FEEL.
+I have noticed on how shoes that come with shoelaces for children with narrow feet make a tremendous difference in the way shoes fit and feel.

 Did you know that in order to get the full benefits that the shoes have to offer (such as support and stability) you must tie them properly?

-Please always remind your children to loosen the shoelaces before they put their shoes on, especially if they have narrow heels!
+Please always remind your children to loosen the shoelaces before they put their shoes on, especially if they have narrow heels.
 The main reason for this is that when children shove their feet inside the shoes without unlacing the shoes, they stretch out and soften the heel counter of the shoe, making the shoes less supportive and wider around the heel area.